Innocent Man Spent Nearly 37 Years In Prison For 1983 Murder In Tampa

-In September 2019, the Innocence Project submitted a petition to the Conviction Review Unit, or CRU, on behalf of DuBoise, a 55-year-old man incarcerated at Hardee Correctional Institution.
+In September 2019, the Innocence Project submitted a petition to the Conviction Review Unit, (CRU) on behalf of DuBoise, a 55-year-old man.
 The CRU works to identify, investigate, and remedy wrongful convictions from the past.
-State Attorney Warren established the unit in November 2018, creating one of the first conviction review units in a Florida prosecutor’s office.
+It is one of the first conviction review units in a Florida prosecutor’s office.

-Forensic DNA testing was not advanced enough in 1983 for use in prosecution, so rape kit samples recovered from the victim were collected and stored away.
-Evidence stored from DuBoise’s trial was presumed to have been destroyed in 1990, making new DNA testing seemingly impossible.
-However, in August 2020, in the course of her thorough review of the case, CRU Supervising Attorney Teresa Hall was able to locate rape kit samples that were not used during the trial, still intact, at the Hillsborough Medical Examiner’s Office.
-The samples were retrieved, and the CRU and Innocence Project promptly sent them for DNA testing.
+Rape kit samples from DuBoise’s trial were presumed to have been destroyed in 1990, making new DNA testing seemingly impossible.
+However, in August 2020, in the course of her case review, CRU Supervising Attorney Teresa Hall located rape kit samples unused in the trial, still intact, at the Hillsborough Medical Examiner’s Office.
+DNA lab tested them.

 The results showed that DuBoise’s DNA was not present in the samples.
-The results identified DNA from two other men—one classified as a “major contributor,” and one classified as a “minor contributor.”
-One of the men, the major contributor of DNA, has been identified and is a person of interest in an ongoing investigation.
-While the State Attorney’s Office cannot share the details at this time of this new and ongoing investigation, we have determined that the person of interest poses no threat to public safety in our community.
+The results identified DNA from two other men — a major contributor and a minor contributor.
+The major contributor of DNA, was identified and is under investigation, the State Attorney’s Office said in a statement.
+It also stated they cannot share details of the investigation at this time, they determined that the person of interest poses no threat to public safety in our community.

+The State Attorney’s Office credited Innocence Project attorney Susan Friedman who represents DuBoise uncovered exonerating evidence.
+One piece of evidence included an expert opinion about a bitemark, and a second showed that the jailhouse informant who testified against DuBoise was not credible.

-The evidence used to originally convict DuBoise at his trial was very limited and highly unreliable.
+The release said the evidence used to originally convict DuBoise was limited and unreliable.
 The only physical evidence placing him at the scene was a supposed bitemark on the victim’s face that an expert claimed matched DuBoise.
-The scientific community now considers bitemark evidence unreliable in identifying perpetrators in criminal cases such as this, and a current expert has determined the injury was not, in fact, a bitemark at all.
+The scientific community now considers bitemark evidence unreliable in identifying perpetrators in criminal cases such as this, and a current expert has determined the injury was not a bitemark at all.

-“Despite all the safeguards in our system, when science tells us we have convicted the wrong person, we must listen and act,” Warren said.
-“It’s time to right a wrong that dates back 37 years.
-I apologize to Mr. DuBoise on behalf of the entire justice system.
-We can’t give him back the time he’s lost, but from the moment we learned of this case, my CRU worked diligently to research the facts, find the truth, and request his release.”

-Innocence Project attorney Susan Friedman represents DuBoise and has worked for years on his case, uncovering compelling evidence of his innocence.
-One piece of evidence included an expert opinion that the injury on the victim was not a bitemark, and a second showed that the jailhouse informant who testified against DuBoise was not credible.
+“Robert has spent more than 36 years in prison because of discredited bitemark evidence and the testimony of an unreliable jailhouse informant.
+The presence of DNA from two other people is indisputable scientific proof that he is innocent.
+Robert has spent decades determined to show that he was wrongfully convicted, and we are eager to see him fully exonerated,” Friedman said.

+The State and defense jointly filed the request to release DuBois with the 13th Judicial Circuit today.
+Judge Christopher Nash will hear the motion Thursday morning via Zoom.
+Details on how to watch the remote hearing are available at the 13th Judicial Circuit’s website.

 Timeline of Conviction Review Unit Case of Barbara Grams Murder